Universal health care by country: Isle of Man

-Guernsey/Jersey
+Channel Islands

 The medical care system in the Channel Islands is very similar to that of the UK in that many of the doctors and nurses have been trained from the UK health perspective.

 There is universal health care for residents of Jersey.

 Healthcare in Guernsey and Alderney is charged for with all primary care provided for on a private basis.

 There is no universal healthcare for residents of Sark.

-North and Central America
+North America

-The Bahamas, Barbados, Canada, Costa Rica, Cuba, Jamaica, Mexico, Panama, and Trinidad and Tobago and all provide some level of universal health coverage.
+Barbados, Canada, Costa Rica, Cuba, Mexico, and Trinidad and Tobago all provide some level of universal health coverage.

-The Bahamas
+Bahamas

 The Bahamas approved the National Health Insurance Act in August 2016.
 The legislation establishes a universal health coverage system that begins with universal coverage of primary health care services, and later expands to include a wide set of benefits that includes all specialized care.
 The system allows for universal coverage of a basic benefits package and for voluntary insurance to be purchased as a top-up policy to cover services or amenities that are not included in the government plan.